 That much garlic will most likely kill your dog.
 The anemia caused by even small amounts of garlic is not worth giving it to your pet.

 What would be the reason you would wish to do so?
-If you choose to do this anyway, please check with your veterinarian for his/her advice and any precautions offered.

 I thought dogs weren't allowed to have garlic?
 Is this true?
 I read that they also should not eat onion or avocado, that surprised me.